 Students have the right to free inquiry, expression and association.
 However, Grand View University insists that all such expressions be peaceful and orderly and conducted in a manner so as not to infringe upon the rights of others.
 Moreover, students must clearly indicate that they are speaking as individuals and not for Grand View University community.
-Students should be free from discrimination and harassment based on race, sex, sexual orientation, gender identity, age, color, national origin, religion, disability, marital status or family status.
+Students should be free from discrimination and harassment based on race, ethnicity, sexual orientation, gender identity, age, national origin, religion, disability status, marital status or family status, national or geographic origin, language use, socioeconomic status, first-generation status, military/veteran, or other forms of self-identification.
 Students should be secure in their persons, living quarters, papers and effects.
 Students are protected against improper disclosure as provided for in the Family Education Rights and Privacy Act of 1974 (FERPA).